Pretty patio peppers

 When choosing a container it should be large enough to support a fully grown plant providing enough room for the roots to flourish.
-Two gallon pots are a good choice, and depending on the variety of pepper you choose, they may be able to accommodate two plants.
-If you are planning to reuse a pot be sure to cleanse it with a mixture of one part bleach and nine parts water.
+Two gallon pots are a good choice.
+And depending on the variety of pepper you choose, they may be able to accommodate two plants.
+If you are planning to reuse a pot be sure to clean it with a mixture of one part bleach and nine parts water.
 Containers will need to have drainage holes to prevent root rot from developing.
 Placing a quarter to half inch of gravel or stone on the bottom of the container will also help.

 Young plants and seedlings are very susceptible to the cold and should not be placed outdoors until two weeks after the last chance of frost has passed.
 Bring plants indoors when days or evenings are cool.
 Peppers love long, warm days, but if the weather gets too hot you may notice a slowdown in fruit production.
 Not to worry, this will resume again as the weather gets cooler.

 The most important thing your plant will rely on you for is water.
 You will need to water it daily, and twice daily on exceptionally warm days.
-Check the soil to ensure it is always moist; wilted foliage will be one of the first signs that your plant needs water.
+Check the soil to ensure it is always moist.
+Wilted foliage will be one of the first signs that your plant needs water.
 Peppers thrive in moist, well-drained soil.
 Water until the excess runs out of the drainage holes.

 Plants should be placed in a window, balcony or spot that will allow them to have five or more hours of sunshine.
 Turn them daily to ensure even rounded growth.